Coughing is an important way to keep your throat and airways clear. But too much coughing may mean you have a disease or disorder.

 - Chronic coughs last longer than 3 weeks.

-- Chronic obstructive pulmonary disease (emphysema or chronic bronchitis)
+- Asthma and COPD (emphysema or chronic bronchitis)

 - Gastroesophageal reflux disease (GERD)

-- Lung disease such as bronchiectasis, interstitial lung disease, or tumors
+- Lung disease such as bronchiectasis or interstitial lung disease

 - Drink plenty of fluids.
-Liquids help thin the mucus in your throat and make it easier to cough it up.
+Liquids help thin the mucus in your throat making it easier to cough it up.

 When to Contact a Medical Professional